madees/dbaudio-DS100-Chataigne-Module/README.md

 If "Get Scenes" module parameter is on, the values will be retrieved  from device continuously at Update Rate.
 If not, you'll have update only when the device sent them to you, generally by answering back when you change the scene with a Command.

 #### - Values>EnSpace
-This container shows actual EnSpace reverberation settings.
+This container shows actual EnSpace reverberation global settings.
 Read only.
 If "Get EnSpace" module parameter is on, the values will be retrieved from device continuously at Update Rate.
 If not, you'll have update only when the device sent them to you, generally by answering back when you change those parameters with corresponding Commands.

 #### - Values>Parametric Sound Object